julienlag/quickTrackHub/README.md

   - `dataFilesList`: the local path to the list of data files (one per line) to include in the hub

-Then run the following command from within a web-accessible directory, in which the Track Hub will be created:
+Then run the following command from within your target directory, in which the Track Hub will be created:

 ```
 quickTrackHub.pl trackHubDefinition.json
 ```
+(This command will work only if `quickTrackHub.pl` lies in a directory which is included in your `$PATH`)

 ## Dependencies: